Control Denied: The Fragile Art of Existence

 Schuldiner signed with the record label Nuclear Blast in 1997, though the label required that another Death album be released before a Control Denied album could be issued.
 This led to the release of Death's The Sound of Perseverance in 1998.
+Schuldiner played with Hamm and Clendenin on the album, in addition to drummer Richard Christy.

 It was announced in early April 1999 that the recording of the debut album was completed by the TSOP lineup (with the addition of Aymar).
 However, Schuldiner let Clendenin go in April and brought on DiGiorgio.
-The band's debut album, The Fragile Art of Existence, was released in 1999.
+The band's debut album, The Fragile Art of Existence, was released in Europe in November 1999.
 The Fragile Art of Existence was reissued in October 2010 by Relapse Records in a 2-disc standard format, with one hour of bonus material, and a 3-disc deluxe version, with two hours of bonus material.